Health & Wellness

 At KU Law, we are committed to the success and well-being of our students.
 The law school and the greater university offer many resources dedicated to helping students personally and academically.

 If you’re not sure where to start, contact the law school’s Office of Student Affairs or drop by for an appointment.
-Leah Terranova, assistant dean for academic and student affairs, is available for academic advising and personal counseling.
+Leah Terranova, associate dean for academic and student affairs, is available for academic advising and personal counseling.

 Wellness Programs at KU Law